 For any collaboration, please do not hesitate to contact us.

 We initiated the Mining Working Group in 2018 as more and more researchers interested in studying different aspects of global mining practices and processes joined IRI THESys.
 Envisioned and enacted as a space of reflexive exchange, the Working Group brings IRI researchers working on different types and aspects of mining and resource extraction in dialogue.

-Through our current research, we cover various forms of extractivisms and alternatives in Central Asia (Kyrgyzstan), East Africa (Tanzania) and Latin America (Chile, Colombia and Mexico).
-Our research is interdisciplinary, multi-method and speaks to critical geography, political ecology, anthropology, institutional economics, decolonial studies and cognate scholarships.
+Through our current research, we cover various forms of extractivisms and alternatives in Central Asia (Kyrgyzstan), East Africa (Tanzania) and Latin America (Chile and Colombia).
+Our research is interdisciplinary, multi-method and speaks to critical geography, political ecology, anthropology, institutional economics, and cognate scholarships.
 For a snapshot of these mining research projects, you can read three in-depth research stories here.

 We welcome your queries and interest in potential collaboration with our thought collective.